Robert Georgine

-Robert Georgine (July 18, 1932 - March 29, 2011) was a labor union activist and leader in the United States, and served for a number of years as president, chairman and chief executive officer of the Union Labor Life Insurance Company.
+Robert Anthony Georgine (July 18, 1932 – March 29, 2011) was an American labor union activist and leader, who served for a number of years as president, chairman and chief executive officer of the Union Labor Life Insurance Company.

+Early life and career

-Georgine was born in Chicago, Illinois in 1932 to Silvio and Rose (Hogue) Georgine.
+Robert Anthony Georgine was born in Chicago, Illinois on July 18, 1932 to Silvio and Rose (Hogue) Georgine.
 He married the former Mary Greener, and they had four children.

 With only had a high school diploma and some college education (he never graduated), Georgine became a woodworker operating lathes and other wood working machinery.
 He joined the International Union of Wood, Wire and Metal Lathers (now part of the United Brotherhood of Carpenters and Joiners of America).
 He became his local union's business manager in 1962 and an international union representative in 1964.

 Georgine's ascent in the union hierarchy was meteoric.
 After becoming a staff representative, he was appointed an assistant to the president of the Wood, Wire and Metal Lathers in 1965.